gulam101/CSS-Responsive-Website/README.md

 - Understanding Unicode
 - JavaScript (Hamburger menu icon)

+Overall I had learned quite a few things and have a better understandsing when it comes to creating a project that would be similar.
+I can take what I have learned and put it into a different project so that I can improve what I know.

 ### Constraints:

 I had problems creating the footer because when I tried to use the columns for it, it kept on centering it in a different position.